AK51/cubesat/README.md

 **Advance setting**

-Connect the Raspberry Pi to a router, use ifconfig to check its IP address
+Connect the Raspberry Pi to a router

+Use ifconfig to check its IP address

-Use a laptop to access the UI by typing the <ip address>:1880/ui
+Use a laptop to access the UI by typing the ip address:1880/ui (replace the 127.0.0.1)

 The laptop is acted as a ground station.